 DAX and Modelling are also limited in DirectQuery mode.
 The creation of calculated tables is allowed in Composite mode, and the default Date hierarchy is not available.
 Some of the DAX functions such as parent-child functions are not available too.

 Some of the complex DAX measures might cause performance issues in the DirectQuery mode.
 It is better to start with simple measures such as simple aggregations first and test the performance, then gradually add more complex scenarios.

 No Refresh Needed

-One the advantages of DirectQuery is that there is no need for data refresh to be scheduled.
-Because every time a user looks at the report, there is a query sent to the database, and the recent data will be visualized, then there is no need for data refresh schedule.
+One of the advantages of DirectQuery is that there is no need for data refresh to be scheduled.
+Because every time a user looks at the report, there is a query sent to the database, and the recent data will be visualized, then there is no need for a data refresh schedule.

 For Dashboards when the automatic refresh happens, the DirectQuery connection will be refreshed every 15 minutes or more.
 For reports, data will be updated anytime a new query is sent to the database with refreshing the report or filtering or slicing and dicing.

 Large Scale Dataset

 The main benefit of DirectQuery is to use it over a massive amount of data.
 This feature is in fact, the main reason that you may need to consider DirectQuery.
 Because the data is not loaded into the memory, there is no limitation on the size of the data source.
 The only limitation is the limitation that you have in the data source itself.
 You can have petabytes of data with the DirectQuery connection.
 However, you need to consider performance tuning in the data source as mentioned before in this post.

 No size limitation is the main and in many cases the only reason why some scenarios use DirectQuery.
 Because based on what you’ve learned in this post, DirectQuery is slower, and less flexible, with fewer features than Power Query, and DAX.
 Overall DirectQuery is the only option if the other two types of connections cannot be used.